aphiria/docs/framework-comparisons.md

 <h4 id="aphiria-general-pros">Pros</h4>

 * Expressive syntax for building REST APIs
-* Unopinionated, ie it doesn't prescribe _how_ to do something - it places that completely in the developers' hands (akin to an Android phone)
+* Unopinionated, ie it doesn't prescribe _how_ to do something - it places that completely in the developers' hands (akin to Android's permissiveness vs iPhone's locked down ecosystem)
 * Favors code-based configuration over magic string-based configuration
 * Can easily convert to-and-from PSRs
 * Thorough, searchable documentation that separates examples that take advantage of the full framework from examples of how to use a feature as a standalone library